If you’ve been looking for an island paradise, then look no further. Isla Holbox is the one.

 #12 Learn a new skill: kitesurfing

-Holbox isn’t somewhere you’d initially associate with kitesurfing, but it has the ideal characteristics to learn to kitesurf.
+Holbox has the ideal characteristics to learn to kitesurf.
 The shallow waters and strong winds provide the perfect environment.

 There are a number of schools on Holbox that offer lessons for all levels including Holbox Kitesurfing School and Kukulkite.
-Prices for a full 9-hour course, that should allow you to ride independently, start at $600.
+Prices for a full 9-hour course that should allow you to ride independently start at $585.

 #13 Walk a rescue dog and gain a new best friend